funkybob/ugu/docs/index.rst

 We can ask uWSGI to start one or more threads per worker task to handle "offload" work.
 The easiest of which is serving static content.
-This is done efficiently, asynchronously, and in a way that doesn't block our app workers.
+This is done using an event driven, asynchronous system that allows for a lot of concurrency, and in a way that doesn't block our app workers.

 .. code-block:: bash